LiorZ/hdac8_thesis/thesis.rst

 		:label:`roc` Comparison of the minimization and full optimization schemes that included clustering on both training and test sets.
 ..

-	The minimization step uses the *peptide scoring scheme*, while in the full optimization the inteface scoring scheme performed better on the training set and thus - served as the basis for the predictor on the test set.
+	The minimization step uses the *peptide scoring scheme*, while in the full optimization the interface scoring scheme performed better on the training set and thus - served as the basis for the predictor on the test set.

+..
+ORA: this is confusing.
+Be more precise: which simulation parameters did you use for "full optimization", which for "min only" - refer to the tables and the exact #run.
+Also, the legend should be in a logic order.
+Now you have Full+cl, test - red; same train blue; but min test blue dotted… This is totally confusing, as the coloring and line scheme differences should correlate with parameter differences (e.g. train red; test blue; full line; min dotted for example).
+You also need a better legend: what is the take home message of this plot?
+I guess that the test set works less well and we might have overfitted….]

 Searching for novel, non-histone substrates
 --------------------------------------------

 	We used the minimization only version of our predictor to search for potential novel substrates of HDAC8.
 This version of the predictor achieved both superior performance and is the least computationally intensive.
-	We downloaded the Phosphosite database from PhosphoSitePlus (PSP) - an online systems biology resource providing comprehensive information and tools for the study of protein post-translational modifications and queried it for lysine acetylated proteins.
-We trimmed the sequences to the same size of the sequences in our experimental dataset - **YYK(ac)YYY**.
+	The Phosphosite database from the site PhosphoSitePlus (PSP) - an online systems biology resource providing comprehensive information and tools for the study of protein post-translational modifications, contains a compilation of all experimentally examined acetylation sites in proteins.
+We downloaded this database and queried it for lysine acetylated proteins.
+These present a pool of potential targets of HDAC8.
+In order to evaluate their ability to be deacetylated by HDAC8, we trimmed the sequences around the acetylated lysine to the same size of the sequences in our experimental dataset - **YYK(ac)YYY**, and used these as input.

 	To demonstrate the ability of our classifier to recognize potential substrates among the large database of acetylated sequences, we plotted the distribution of scores of all the acetylated sequences from the database against a background distribution of random peptides that were sampled from the distribution of amino acids in the acetylated sequences in phosphosite(figure :ref:`phosphodist`), under the null hypothesis that both sequences originate from the same distribution.
-Acetylated peptides obtained lower scores than random peptides (Kolmogorov-Smirnov test p-value =5.07×10\ :sup:`-5`).
+The plot shows that overall, acetylated peptides obtained lower scores than random peptides (Kolmogorov-Smirnov test p-value =5.07×10\ :sup:`-5`).

+..
+ORA: add median values for improved "intuition"].

 	It is important to note that most sequences in the Phosphosite database are probably not substrates of HDAC8, but nevertheless, we differentiate between a collection of random sequences and a collection of acetylated sequences, some of them potential substrates of HDAC8.
 This finding could suggest that there are quite a lot potential substrates of HDAC8 or other deacetylases that are yet to be discovered.

 	.. figure:: plots/PhosphositeDisr/plot.png